Experiments and Prototypes

 Click here to download for smartphone VR (Google Cardboard, Durovis Dive, Homido Etc.)

 An experimental dance game using a music visualizer plugin to drive some of the animations.
-It’s using my genEric character with a wardrobe makeover.
+Touch the falling bubbles to trigger different dance moves.

 Tetrunner is an attempt to combine Tetris-like puzzle planning with a fast-paced sidescroller.
 You add your moves to the stack (move, jump, shoot, etc) and they are executed in the order you add them.
 You have keep moving to avoid the wall of fire.
 Created at the 2014 Global Game Jam Vancouver.